jodal/pykka/docs/quickstart.rst

 to :meth:`~pykka.ActorRef.ask`, you can specify for how long it should wait for an answer.
-If you want an answer, but don't need it right away because you have other stuff you can do first, you can pass ``block=False``, and :meth:`~pykka.Actorref.ask` will immediately return a "future" object.
+If you want an answer, but don't need it right away because you have other stuff you can do first, you can pass ``block=False``, and :meth:`~pykka.ActorRef.ask` will immediately return a "future" object.

 The message itself must always be a :class:`dict`, but you're mostly free to use whatever dict keys you want to.